 You may also want to consider placing conditions and limitations on the friends to whom the sweepstakes is being referred.
 For example, you may want to limit the number of referrals that one person can make, as a means of capping any problems that may arise by one entrant submitting huge numbers of inappropriate referrals.
 Similarly, it may be important to restrict referrals to persons over a certain age, those in a defined geographic area, or anyone employed by a sponsor.
 The bottom line is that all entrants must have the same odds of winning the prize(s).

 You should also make certain that the friend to whom the sweepstakes is referred meets the eligibility requirements of the sweepstakes and is aware of and consents to the releases and disclosures contained in the official rules.

 Referrals to friends can be a very effective way to increase the benefits of sponsoring a sweepstakes, as long as you take these precautions.

-By the way, please click here to forward this post to a friend.
+By the way, please use the icons above to forward this post to a friend.